 The MS-DC program is designed around the Policy Analysis concentration which is most relevant and generally applicable to organizations in Washington, DC.
-However, depending on your course exemptions, you may be able to complete the requirements for an alternative or additional area.
+However, depending on your course exemptions, you may be able to complete the requirements for an alternative or additional area or work to define your own concentration.
 If you are interested, please refer to the MSPPM Two Year Program Student Handbook (See Section 4: Concentration Areas) for information on the elective areas, and work with your advisor as early as possible to determine what might be possible.